Magius Casino Sister Sites 2026

 While Magius Casino doesn’t seem like a top destination for sports betting, they do have an offer for it.
 If that’s your thing, you can grab a 100% match on your first deposit, up to £100, again with the same £17 minimum.
 However, before you can access the bonus, you’ll need to wager the entire deposit on an event with odds of at least 1.5.
 Once unlocked, the bonus itself comes with x5 wagering requirements, which is comparatively light by casino standards.

-Magius Casino sister sites screenshot
+Magius Casino homepage screenshot – July 2026

-Magius Casino is Operated by Digika Affiliates
+Magius Casino is Operated by Mondero Enterprises Ltd

 Magius Casino Ongoing Promotions